aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/stake.md

 ## Function `get_current_epoch_voting_power`

-Return the voting power of the validator in the current epoch.
-This is the same as the validator's total active and pending_inactive stake.
+Return the voting power of the validator in the current epoch.<br/> This is the same as the validator&apos;s total active and pending_inactive stake.

 <pre><code>&#35;[view]<br/>public fun get_current_epoch_voting_power(pool_address: address): u64<br/></code></pre>